matrix8967/text-mainframe-computer-mirror/_posts/2020-06-13-Vocab-Encryption.md

 layout: post
 title:  "wtf is encryption?"
 description: URYYB JBEYQ.
-tags: Intro Words Terms Encryption Vocab
+tags: Encryption-101
 ---

 # **Encryption**

-Encryption and Cryptography are old as secrets themselves.
+Encryption are old as secrets themselves.
 Stated simply - to encrypt something means to hide or obscure it using a secret method.
-When this method is used in the context of modern computers, it's often referred to as "Cryptography."

 ## **Word Salad**